[This Kjerabolten Post was featured as a Lonely Planet Top Post ]

 CHOOSING TO HIKE KJERAGBOLTEN

-Lars, my partner, had been busy trawling the internet for places to visit since we had arrived In Norway.
+Lars, my husband, had been busy trawling the internet for places to visit since we had arrived In Norway.
 He was working work while we were there for three months, which meant twelve weekends of sightseeing.

 One evening, he casually mentioned a couple of hikes that were ‘must dos’ when in Norway.
 Kjeragbolten and Priekestolen.
 Fortunately, they were only about a five-hour drive from Skudeneshavn, our home for the Summer.